Housing Support Worker

 - Play a coordinating role on the team around duties such as apartment checks and pest management.

-- Comfort and familiarity with landlord responsibilities such as pest management, rent collection, Landlord and Tenant Board processes.
+- Comfort and familiarity with landlord responsibilities such as pest management, rent collection, rent deposits, and Landlord and Tenant Board processes.

 Support, Direction, and Commitment to Interdisciplinary Team